syncfusion-content/fileformat-docs/File-Formats/DocIO/Getting-Started.md

 ﻿---
-title: Create a simple Word document in C#, VB.NET without office or interop
+title: Create a simple Word document in C#, VB.NET without office or interop | DocIO | Syncfusion
 description: This section illustrate how to create a new Word document from scratch
 platform: file-formats
 control: DocIO